-COURSE DESCRIPTION: The course is designed to expose students to both basic and sophisticated tools of policy analysis and policy management.
-To that end, the course provides theoretical perspectives and practical cases to demonstrate praxis in the real world.
-Students also acquire state of the art skills in policy research and advanced knowledge of the field enabling them to contribute to policy and project formulation in the public, private and NGO sectors.
+COURSE DESCRIPTION: The course is designed to expose learners to both basic and sophisticated tools of policy analysis and policy management.
+To that end, this course provides theoretical perspectives and practical cases to demonstrate praxis in the real world.
+Participants will acquire state of art skills in policy research and advanced knowledge of the field to enable them to contribute to policy and project formulation in the public, private and NGO sectors.